ernsuze/resume-project/README.md

 Next Steps
 I’m excited to move on to CSS styling.
 This will allow me to bring the design to life and implement more advanced formatting and layout concepts.

+Note: This project took me one hour to complete